 Click Through the Tabs Below to Learn More!

-Workshop Fees Include: double room accommodations, most in-country travel, daily breakfast & dinner meals (excluding alcohol), daily one-on-one access to an founder as your photo guide, personalized portfolio reviews, all handouts and workshop materials, daily slideshows and lectures, software and equipment training, final night celebration slideshow.
+Workshop Fees Include: double or single room accommodations, most in-country travel, daily breakfast & dinner meals (excluding alcohol), daily one-on-one access to our staff as your photo guide, personalized portfolio reviews, all handouts and workshop materials, daily slideshows and lectures, software and equipment training, final night celebration slideshow.

 Each workshop requires a minimum deposit to reserve your place in the workshop.
 After you have registered for a workshop, final payments are due within 120 days of the start of the workshop.
 Once registered, you will receive a confirmation email from our registration partners.

 As we near the start of the workshop, you will receive informational documents from our staff including a reading and research list, your final workshop itinerary, and travel guides.
 We work very hard to insure you are prepared in every way for this learning adventure.
 Our staff stands ready to answer any of your questions and to help facilitate the smoothest travel experience possible.

 We require all attending photographers to bring their own cameras, laptop and support gear like external hard drives.
 Our staff and instructors can offer gear recommendations and help you understand the nuances of your equipment.